HarshitSinghall/qr-scanner-and-qr-generator-app/README.md

 if you have any problem or any suggestions regarding the code feel free to ping me ar linkdin

-some basic things you can learn are
+some basic things you can learn are custor dialog sqlitedatabse recyclerview scan QR codes
--custor dialog
--sqlitedatabse
--recyclerview
--scan QR codes
--Generate QR codes
+Generate QR codes

 linkdin - https://www.linkedin.com/in/harshit-singhal-14562622a/